-Then, to evaluate the performance of second order regularisation, retrieval B was performed.
-The grid and interpolation methods were identical to retrieval A, but the regularisation was replaced with the second order scheme from equations (13),

-5 (15) and correlation lengths derived in section 4.3 from in situ observations.
+Then, to evaluate the performance of second-order regularisation, retrieval B was performed.
+The grid and interpolation methods were identical to retrieval A, but the regularisation was replaced with the second-order scheme from Eqs.
+(13) and (15) and correlation lengths derived in Sect.
+4.3 from in situ observations.
 No subsequent tuning of these parameters was performed.

 We compare the quality of different retrievals by inspecting the differences between the retrieved temperature and temperature used to generate the synthetic measurements ("true" temperature).
-These differences are shown on horizontal and vertical slices of the observed atmospheric volume in Figure 3.
+These differences are shown on horizontal and vertical slices of the observed atmospheric volume in Fig. 3.
 Figure 4 shows the variation of the retrieved and true temperatures on horizontal lines in order to visualise the response of retrievals to different spatial structures in true temperature.

-Comparison of Figure 3 rows A and B shows the effect of the new regularisation (13).
+A comparison of Fig. 3A and B shows the effect of the new regularisation (Eq.
+13).
 The new algorithm (retrieval B) demonstrates better agreement with the true temperature.
-It shows markedly less retrieval noise in the central area, as well as better results (less effect of a priori) just outside it, at the edges of the vertical cut shown in Figure 3.
-Considering also that, unlike A, the regularisation strength of B was not manually tuned for this test case in particular, we can conclude that the new

-15 regularisation performed better in this test case.
+It shows markedly less retrieval noise in the central area, as well as better results (less effect of a priori) just outside it, at the edges of the vertical cut shown in Fig. 3.
+Considering also that, unlike A, the regularisation strength of B was not manually tuned for this test case in particular, we can conclude that the new regularisation performed better in this test case.